akmiller01/akmiller01.github.io/about.md

 I’ve also had the privilege to work across different countries, including collaborating with Ugandan developers on database user interface tools, which was a fantastic opportunity to learn from and contribute to new working methods.

+To see a few examples of my work, visit the [portfolio page](/portfolio/).

 If you are interested in working together with me on a new data science project, please don't hesitate to email me at [alex.k.miller@gmail.com](mailto:alex.k.miller@gmail.com){:target="_blank"} or reach out on my [LinkedIn](www.linkedin.com/in/alexander-miller-7b781059){:target="_blank"}.